SWAT: Clothing

-SWAT personnel wear similar utility uniforms to the tactical uniforms worn by the military.
+SWAT personnel wear similar uniforms to those worn by military personnel.
 Traditional SWAT uniforms are usually solid tones of dark blue, black, grey, tan, or olive green, though uniforms with military camouflage have become popular with some SWAT units since the 2000s.

-Originally SWAT units were equipped with World War II-era surplus helmets, or even fiberglass motorcycle helmets.
-Modern SWAT units commonly use helmets similar to those issued by the U.S. military (such as the PASGT helmet or Integrated Head Protection System), though they may rarely also use riot helmets or soft headgear such as caps.
-Fire retardant balaclavas are often used to protect the face, as well as to protect the identity of team members.
-Ballistic vests, sometimes including rigid plate inserts, are standard issue.
-These vests are labelled with "POLICE", "SHERIFF", "SWAT" or similar, to allow for easy identification.
+Early SWAT units were equipped with a variety of headgear such as M1 helmets, motorcycle helmets, bump helmets, or even soft patrol caps.
+Modern SWAT units use helmets similar to those issued by the U.S. military, such as the PASGT helmet or Future Assault Shell Technology helmet, though they may also use riot helmets or soft headgear such as caps.
+Balaclavas and goggles are often used to protect the face and protect the identities of team members.
+Ballistic vests, sometimes including rigid plate inserts, are standard-issue.
+These vests are labelled with "POLICE", "SHERIFF", "SWAT", or similar, to allow for easy identification.